Happy Salma: Film

-Apart from being actress, Happy is a film director.
+Apart from being actress, Happy Salma is a film director.
 She directed an omnibus film 'Rectoverso' along with Marcella Zalianty, Olga Lidya, Cathy Sharon, and Rachel Maryam.
 She directed a shot film "Kamis ke-300" and "Ibu dan Anak Perempuannya".

-In 2020, Happy directed a series entitled "Masakan Rumah" which were screened in Mola TV.
+In 2020, Happy Salma directed a series entitled "Masakan Rumah" which were screened in Mola TV.

-On February 12, 2022, actress Happy Salma attended the premiere of the competition film "Nana" (Before, Now & Then) directed by Kamila Andini at The 72nd Berlin International Film Festival.
+On 12 February 2022, actress Happy Salma attended the premiere of the competition film "Nana" (Before, Now & Then) directed by Kamila Andini at The 72nd Berlin International Film Festival.
 According to Hollywoodreporter, "...lead actor Happy Salma offer a precisely calibrated, emotionally nuanced exploration of one woman going through a mid-life crisis in rural Indonesia during the 1960s that both looks and sounds stunning thanks to above-and-beyond craft contributions."

-"...
-Salma really has the most astonishingly beautiful face, enhanced with an immense range of expressive subtlety that’s reminiscent of Juliette Binoche, and the curvaceous figure of a young Sophia Loren, or Kim Kardashian if that’s your frame of reference.
+" Happy Salma really has the most astonishingly beautiful face, enhanced with an immense range of expressive subtlety that’s reminiscent of Juliette Binoche, and the curvaceous figure of a young Sophia Loren, or Kim Kardashian if that’s your frame of reference.
 She also moves with an uncanny, slow grace, like she’s moving according to a frame rate from the silent era."

 In 2022, Happy Salma won Best Female Lead at the 2022 Indonesian Movie Actors Awards (IMAA) for her role as Nana in the film Before, Now, and Then (Nana).
 She also won Movie Actress of The Year by Film Pilihan Tempo 2022 for her role in the film Before, Now, and Then (Nana).

 Tulola Jewelry

-Beside acting and literature, Happy also manage a jewelry business under the brand Tulola, which she founded with Sri Luce Rusna and Franka Makarim.
-Tulola has a very unique concept with design that explore Indonesian literature, culture, and nature.
-Happy has a role as Founder and Creative Conceptor.
+Beside acting and literature, Happy Salma also manage a jewelry business under the brand Tulola, which she founded with Sri Luce Rusna and Franka Makarim.
+Tulola has a unique concept with design that explore Indonesian literature, culture, and nature.
+Happy Salma has a role as Founder and Creative Conceptor.
 She adapt the initial inspiration to be created into jewelry design.
 For example, jewelry product that inspired by Indonesian music 'keroncong' is Juwita Malam Collection.
 In 2013, Tulola launched "Pitaloka" Collection that inspired by a tale of the Bubat War in 1367 and beautiful Sundanese princess Dyah Pitaloka Citraresmi.
 In 2015, Tulola launched "Women of Bumi Manusia" that inspired by a great Indonesian literature namely Bumi Manusia or This Earth of Mankind written by Pramoedya Ananta Toer.
 Then, Tulola launched many series of collection including "Lingkaran Semesta" (2016), "Truth" (2017), "Ubud" (2018), "Dewi Sri" (2018), "Perjalanan Kenangan" (2019), "Puspita" (2019) inspired by 5 character of Yogyakarta Princess (Putri Keraton Yogyakarta), "Nusantara" (2019) a collaboration with Indonesian actor Reza Rahadian, Indonesian singer Andien and Eva Celia, "Dengan Tanganku, Aku Merakit Mimpimu" (2019) inspired by a book entitled "Kuantar ke Gerbang" written by Ramadhan K.H., and "Jiwa Penuh Sinar" (2021).